Get In Touch

 High Air Changes Per Hour

 Air changes per hour (ACPH) is another important factor that HVAC systems control.
-In short, ACPH measures how many times the system replaces the cleanroom’s air each hour.
-A high number of ACPH keeps cleanrooms clean.
+In short, ACPH measures how many times the system replaces the cleanroom’s air each hour; a high number of ACPH keeps cleanrooms clean.

 According to The Engineering Toolbox, residential spaces (houses) typically have about one or two ACPH.
 But in an ISO 7 cleanroom, for example, the ACPH is around 60.